cosmos/sdk-tutorials/course-ida/landingpages/week3-lp.md

 In this chapter, you will:

 * Continuously develop your checkers blockchain with the Ignite CLI.
-* Explore how to manage gas for your application-specific chain and allow playing with cross-chain tokens.
+* Explore how you can manage gas for your application-specific chain and allow playing with cross-chain tokens.
-* Get an introduction to multi-chain smart contracting with CosmWasm.
+* Get an introduction to CosmWasm.

 </HighlightBox>